 Walk Around Seville

-For your final day in Seville, I’d recommend taking the day to have a wander around the city.
-I recommend taking time to just immerse yourself in the city.
-Wander the time-tested cobbled streets and absorb the laid back Andalusian way of life.
+For your final day in Seville, I’d recommend taking a self-guided walking tour of Seville.
+Wander around the city and take time to just immerse yourself in the city.
+Stroll the time-tested cobbled streets and absorb the laid back Andalusian way of life.
 Get lost meandering through the narrow alleyways and admire the many colourful houses and balconies dressed with colourful flowers.

 Torre del Oro